caitaozhan/stress/README.md

 ```
 python stress.py -t 1 2 4 6 8 12 16
 ```
-# How Software Impact the Perforamnce
+# How Software Impact the Performance
-- Operating System has an impact on the performance.
+- *Operating System*.
 Linux is apparently faster than Windows (Windows performance is also strange, and varies a lot accross different power modes).
 Microsoft smartly put a Linux inside the Windows and created Windows Subsystems for Linux (WSL).
 The WSL 2 is faster than Windows.
 MacOS performance should be similar to Linux.

-- Python version does impact the performance.
+- *Python version*.
 I have tested that Python 3.11 is a little over *10% faster* than 3.8 based on my benchmark.
-The difference is larger than I expected, since my benchmark's bottleneck is running numpy.dot(), which is implemented in C, and C should rarely change through out the years.
+The difference is larger than I expected, since my benchmark's bottleneck is running numpy.dot(), which is implemented in C, and C rarely changes, and I think the matrix multiplication algorithm can barely improve.
 When newer Python verison come out, I do not rerun the old results because very often the results were ran on other people's computer, so it is inconvenient to rerun.

 # Results